bigchaindb/bigchaindb/docs/source/nodes/node-requirements.md

 There is [documentation about RethinkDB's memory requirements](https://rethinkdb.com/docs/memory-usage/).
 In particular: "RethinkDB requires data structures in RAM on each server proportional to the size of the data on that server’s disk, usually around 1% of the size of the total data set." ([source](https://rethinkdb.com/limitations/))

+Also, "The storage engine is used in conjunction with a custom, B-Tree-aware caching engine which allows file sizes many orders of magnitude greater than the amount of available memory.
+RethinkDB can operate on a terabyte of data with about ten gigabytes of free RAM." ([source](https://www.rethinkdb.com/docs/architecture/))

 ## Storage Requirements

+The RethinkDB storage engine has a number of SSD optimizations, so you can benefit from using SSDs. ([source](https://www.rethinkdb.com/docs/architecture/))

 If you want a RethinkDB cluster to store an amount of data D, with a replication factor of R (on every table), and the cluster has N nodes, then each node will need to be able to store R×D/N data plus the storage required for the OS and various other software (RethinkDB, Python, etc.).
 The secondary indexes also require some storage.